gtesei/SelfDrivingCars/P3-CarND-Behavioral-Cloning/writeup_report.md

 * In order to fix the problem I augmented data by using several techniques such as flipping images and taking the opposite sign of the steering measurement but without fixing the problem
 * Hence, I decided to change approach: using the training data of a different track of the simulator was probably too stretch, so I collected 3 train sets by using the simulator in training mode:
     * the first train set was collected by driving the car on track using center lane
-    * the second train set was collected by driving the car on track one using center lane
+    * the second train set was collected recovering from the left side and right sides of the road back to center
     * the third train set was collected by driving on track one using center lane counter-clockwise
 * Also, I used the convolution neural network described in [Mariusz Bojarski et al., _End to End Learning for Self-Driving Cars_, arXiv:1604.07316v1 [cs.CV] 25 Apr 2016](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) adding a dropout layer to reduce overfitting
 * In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (by default 20%)